 After the speakers’ presentations, Caulkins encouraged the attendees to pick up Narcan doses distributed with information on recognizing symptoms of a fentanyl overdose and instructions on how to administer Narcan.

-See Whitney Worley’s video on the launch of the Narcan Access Initiative
+See Ashley Worley’s video on the launch of the Narcan Access Initiative

 The second part of Caulkins’s initiative involves the continued opportunities for students to obtain Narcan as needed.